-E. Request for Proposal Process and Project Award
+D. Request for Proposal Process and Project Award

 In July 2023, Minnesota Power retained an independent evaluator to oversee the RFP process for Minnesota Power's Regional Solar Request for Proposals and provide an independent evaluation of bids.
 Per order point 4e in the Order Approving Plan and Setting Additional Requirements for Docket No. E-015/RP-21-33, issued January 9, 2023, "In instances where Minnesota Power or an affiliate proposed a project, engage an independent evaluator to oversee the bid process and provide a report for the Commission."
-An independent evaluator was obtained because Minnesota Power was interested in proposing solar projects into the bidding process as the Company has extensive experience developing, implementing, and operating utility scale energy generation facilities that provide benefits to customers and the region.
+An independent evaluator was obtained because Minnesota Power was interested in proposing solar projects into the bidding process as the Company has extensive experience developing, implementing, and operating utility scale energy generation facilities and had existing assets that could be utilized for solar to provide benefit to customers and the region.

-Minnesota Power issued a press release on the releasing of the RFP which was open to all developers.
+Minnesota Power issued a press release on the release of the RFP which was open to all developers.
 The press release was circulated through the Minnesota Power website on November 15, 2023, and an email was issued by the North American Energy Markets Association ("NAEMA") on December 11, 2023, notifying the public and industry members of the RFP opportunity.
 On November 28, 2023, Minnesota Power held an online seminar that allowed prospective bidders to ask clarifying questions regarding the RFP that was issued.